Is Canada Truly Back?

 It is rare for a book about Canadian foreign policy not written by a politician to make the headlines both in French and Anglophone Canada.
 But Jocelyn Coulon’s “Un selfie avec Justin Trudeau” managed to do just that.
 Coulon launched his book at a CIC Montreal event on 3 May following a series of talks at various French-speaking universities.
 A former advisor in Dion’s office, Coulon raises important questions about Trudeau foreign policy, most importantly whether it is actually that different from Stephen Harper’s approach.
 Trudeau’s “Canada is back” and feminist rhetoric have attracted international attention: he gets invited to international forums and conference to speak about women’s rights, his message about refugees has been praised and admired, and even his colorful socks are the subject of articles.

 Jocelyn Coulon’s book seeks to dismantle Trudeau “Canada is back” rhetoric by analyzing his policies and approaches, particularly towards to the United Nations, and his tense relationship with Stephane Dion, Trudeau’s first Minister of Foreign Affairs.
 It certainly came as a surprise to learn that Dion never managed to meet with Trudeau throughout his 14 months as Minister.
-This had never happened before: Bob Baer, Minister of Foreign Affairs in the cabinet of Prime Minister Stephen Harper, met the Prime Minister whenever he wanted.
+This had never happened before: John Baird, Minister of Foreign Affairs in the cabinet of Prime Minister Stephen Harper, met the Prime Minister whenever he wanted.
 Coulon, who was one of Dion’s advisers, admits that Dion is very demanding and acknowledges that Dion was also selected because it is a tradition to give the post to a member of the cabinet.
 But he also sees the absence of meetings as a sign that Trudeau is simply ““incurious” about international affairs.

 In his book, Coulon looks at six areas in which Trudeau has either abandoned or reviewed his foreign policy approach first set out in 2014 and 2015 before the elections.
 For his talk, Coulon focused on three of them in particular.